 Related fields in the discipline are life science, health science and medicine.
 Studies in life sciences encompass all fields of science that involve the scientific study of living organisms such as plants, animals, and human beings.
 Medicine and biology are the major fields of study the area.
 As such, life sciences are closely linked with health science, which is a multidisciplinary field based on the natural science such as biology, chemistry and physics.

-The ATHE Level 4 Certificate in Management for Health and Social Care is a UK accredited course which is internationally recognised.
+The ATHE Level 4 Diploma in Management for Health and Social Care is a UK accredited course which is internationally recognised.
 It is designed to enable supervisors and team leaders to learn and perform their role more thoughtfully and more effectively.